This page is part of the 10N-Matrix for a high quality conduct of pediatric anesthesia care.

 - additional medication and increased workload

-- establish local standard operating protocols for the prevention and treatment of PONV according to established guidelines
+- establish local standard operating protocols for the prevention and treatment of PONV according to current evidence-based guidelines (see below)

-- exclude and treat other underlying factors unrelated to current condition (intestinal, brain, hypotension, allergic reaction)
+- be aware of factors unrelated to current condition which could cause or exacerbate PONV (intestinal, brain, hypotension, allergic reaction, drug side effects)

 More on Safetots.org